VasilGVasilev/InterviewPrep/react-native/myNotes-Revauxy/camera.md

     - ({ x, y }) immediately invokes this new function with the tap coordinates.

 **Using runOnJS is essential to ensure that your JavaScript functions are executed on the correct thread, The gesture handling might be happening on the UI thread, and calling a JavaScript function directly from the UI thread can cause issues.**

+### NB - GestureDetector grasps touch event throughout
+In react-native-gesture-handler, the gestures are detected based on the hierarchy and components you wrap with the GestureDetector.
+When using components like the camera (e.g., react-native-camera or react-native-vision-camera), the gesture handler interacts with its entire view or surface, even if there are intermediate components between the camera and GestureDetector.
+GestureDetector handles the gestures in its view regardless of the content between the GestureDetector and the camera component.